Table of Contents:

 After spending months digging through books and Internet sites I finally found the information needed to complete my project.
 Not wanting others to go through the same frustrating search, I decided to organize all the information into a single resource.
 Thus, in 1996 this Web page was created.

 Most of the information from my original research can be found in the Basics of Space Flight section.
-Through the years additional information and sections have been added, such as my debunking of the absurd moon landing hoax theory.
+Through the years additional information and sections have been added.
 It is my hope this site continues to grow and improve.
 Please enjoy your visit and learn a little about the fascinating science of space flight.

 Robert A. Braeunig